stories-with-dice/stories-with-dice.github.io/content/Blog/Cthulhu Eternal - Experience Packages.md

 **Disadvantage:** Your character receives 20 skill points less.

+## Alternative Language Rules

+I don't like having separate languages as skills.
+Instead, I'm going to go the D&D route.

+There is only one language skill.
+For every 20% points assigned, you can pick another language.
+You can speak, read, write at an "adequate" level.
+If the language is "exotic" (Akkadian, Coptic, Egyptian etc.), you need to make an INT check (remember INT?) every time you use it.

+Of course, you know your native language without needing to put any points in Language.

 # Luck

 Your character has more luck than sense.
 Maybe he is still very young or he has relied on luck his whole life and therefore hasn't achieved much.